-Over the years, these feathered tourists have doubled, tripled and quadrupled in number and most nights, around sunset, between mid-October and February, the skies of Perpignan are assailed by tens of thousands of small dark shadows, heralding the start of Autumn in Catalonia.
+Over the years, these feathered tourists have doubled, tripled and quadrupled in number and most nights, around sunset, between mid-October and February, the skies of Perpignan are assailed by tens of thousands of small dark shadows, heralding the start of autumn in Catalonia.

 In a Hitchcockesque tableau, they settle and roost on tree and telephone line, plane tree and rooftop until morning when they swoop down on the fields and pillage seedlings, corn and crop.
-All sorts of methods have been deployed, unsuccessfully, to get rid of them, including loud speakers imitating their predators, eagles, fireworks, bright lights, cutting down of trees, and more recently a fake ‘starling town’ on the outskirts to tempt them out of the town centre.
+All sorts of methods have been deployed, unsuccessfully, to get rid of them, including fireworks, loud speakers imitating their predators, eagles, fireworks, bright lights, cutting down of trees, and a fake ‘starling town’ on the outskirts to tempt them out of the town centre.

 Did you know that a starling produces one gramme of poo per day, according to ornithologists?
 Times that by the hundreds of thousands of these cute little villains, and you might want to consider wearing a hat between mid-October and February, when the skies of Perpignan are darkened by startling starling clouds of chirps, warbles, trills and whistles… and poo-a-plenty!

-So each year, hundreds of trees in Perpignan, mainly plane trees much appreciated by the feathered menaces, are severely trimmed and reduced to allow less perching space, particularly on the boulevard des Pyrénées and the quai Nobel.
+Every year, hundreds of trees in Perpignan, mainly plane trees much appreciated by the feathered menaces, are severely trimmed and reduced to allow less perching space, particularly on the boulevard des Pyrénées and the quai Nobel.